BA in Earth Sciences

 The Earth Sciences major is intended to provide the student with a broad earth sciences background in preparation for further, more specialized graduate study or entry-level professional employment.

 The major in Earth Sciences requires the completion of fifteen 4-credit courses approved by the department with a grade of C or better in each of the required Earth Sciences and required related courses.
 In addition, the student must pass an approved summer field course.
+For further information, contact Professor Lawford Anderson in the Department of Earth & Environment.

 Required Earth Sciences Courses